Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-__NtKQHoZzc.md

 ### Transcript

-> and a q and a when maybe we'll have announced soon soon soon you will never you never i'll never tell
+> and a q and a when maybe we'll have announced soon soon soon you will never you never I'll never tell